sjkneisler/agentic-ai-workshop/memory-bank/techContext.md

     - `tiktoken`: For token counting (used with OpenAI/Langchain).
     - `rich` (optional): For enhanced terminal output (colors, formatting).
     - `certifi`: Used internally for SSL certificate handling.
+    - `langgraph`: For orchestrating the agent workflow as a state graph. - NEW
 - **Testing:** `pytest`
 - **External APIs:**
     - Serper API (for web search results)